flyingcircusio/fc-nixos/doc/src/elasticsearch.md

 Nodes should be upgraded one at a time to ensure continous operation of the cluster.
 Upgrading nodes is done by changing the role of the machine to *elasticsearch7*.

+### Upgrade/Migration to OpenSearch

+Upgrading to OpenSearch is possible when starting from ES7.
+All indices must have been (re-)indexed with ES7 before doing so.
+See {ref}`nixos-opensearch` for the upgrade process.

 ## Monitoring